Getting error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s best to let a pro like one from Service Experts Heating & Air Conditioning in Denver work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+It’s best to let a professional like one from Service Experts Heating & Air Conditioning in Denver handle repairing or replacing this part.
+Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely content with our furnace repair in Denver.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*